pakal/django-compat-patcher/README.rst

 ====================

-By default, DCP emits logs and warnings when patching the code, and applies all "relevant" fixers, i.e all that support your currently installed django version.
+By default, DCP emits logs and warnings when patching the code, and applies all "relevant" fixers, i.e all that support your currently installed django version, and are not deemed **unsafe**.

+Unsafe fixers are the few ones which might conflict with modern third-party libraries , e.g. if these add their own workarounds for Django incompatibilites).

 This behaviour can be customized via the Django settings below.